-Based on the Hybrid Conflict Mapping Model, the rise of a new power, who's economic and maritime security interests differ from those of an established power, would lead to fierce power maritime competition between the two.
-Conflict would result from divergent viewpoints over protection of national maritime interests, resulting in a fierce power contest and further escalation to full-scale conflict.
-The prospects for mutual accommodation would also increase if the two contesting nations find common ground in areas of economic and security cooperation; both embedded in the maritime cooperation and not power contestation between the US and China.
-This research work has attempted to do the same, which will enable policymakers to predict the future more accurately and help avoid a full-scale conflict.
-In the 21st century Changing Global Order, mutual cooperation and accommodation in maritime domain have been projected based on the national interests of the countries.
+Based on the Hybrid Conflict Mapping Model, the rise of a new power whose economic and maritime security interests differ from those of an established power would lead to fierce maritime power competition between the two.
+Conflict would arise from divergent viewpoints on the protection of national maritime interests, leading to a fierce power contest and potentially escalating into a full-scale conflict.
+The prospects for mutual accommodation would also increase if the two contesting nations find common ground in areas of economic and security cooperation, both of which are embedded in maritime cooperation and not power contestation between the US and China.
+This research work has attempted to achieve the same goal, enabling policymakers to predict the future more accurately and help avoid a full-scale conflict.
+In the 21st-century changing global order, mutual cooperation and accommodation in the maritime domain have been projected based on the national interests of countries.